 We performed a comparison between Microsoft Remote Desktop Services and VMware vSphere based on real PeerSpot user reviews.

-Find out what your peers are saying about TeamViewer, Microsoft, Citrix and others in Remote Access."It works fine, and it is largely issue-free."
+Find out what your peers are saying about TeamViewer, Microsoft, Citrix and others in Remote Access."The performance is one of the main features of this solution."

 "The most valuable features are it is fast and cost-effective."